syncfusion-content/maui-docs/MAUI/NavigationDrawer/Duration.md

 ## Animation Duration in SfNavigationDrawer

-The `Duration` property of `SfNavigationDrawer` indicates the timeline for completing one animation cycle.
+The `Duration` property of the `SfNavigationDrawer` indicates the timeline for completing one animation cycle.
 Setting a smaller duration value accelerates animation speed.

 {% tabs %}